MailiTruong/RayMarching/README.md

 ## Acknowledgements

-- Thanks to [OpenWeatherMap](https://openweathermap.org/) (or the weather API service you are using) for providing the weather data.
+- Thanks to [The Weather Channel](https://weather.com/) for providing the weather data.
 - Special thanks to the WebGL community for the resources on shader programming and canvas rendering techniques.